rroupski/tiles/README.md

-# Tiles
+# Tiles: French Versailles Pattern Layout

 <img src="french-pattern.png" width="400" alt="Example image">

-An Elixir library is specifically designed to layout axis-aligned tiles in the French Versailles pattern.
+An Elixir library is designed to layout axis-aligned tiles in the French Versailles pattern.
 This pattern employs four distinct tile sizes, such as 203x203, 406x406, 203x406, and 610x406 millimeters, arranged in a recurring pattern.
 The commonly utilized materials for this pattern include travertine, marble, limestone, and sandstone.

 ## Features